SweepCasinos > Casino.click

 Cons

-• Game screens take up to 5 seconds to appear
+• Games can take 5 seconds to load

-• Button taps sometimes lag by a full second
+• Button taps can feel like there is a lag of about a second

 No Casino.click App Available for Download